IRNAS/ifremer-water-firmware/README.md

    * `interval` - configures how often in minutes should the unit report position
    * `example binary packet to port 91`: `0xCC 0x05 0x00 0x01 0x00` - send GPS every 1 minute for 5 minutes

-## Tools
+## Scripts
-There are a few tools available to make using this solution easier, namely:
- * `decoder.js` - TheThingsNetwork V2 payload decoder to jet nicely formatted json data from the binary messages
- * `encoder_settings_json.py` -Python scrip to prepare the json structure for settings to be sent to the device
- * `encoder.js` - TheThingsNetwork V2 payload encoder, accepting the above created json

-# Building firwmare
-The firmware needs to be built with two key things configured:
- * `board.h` - specfying board pinout and functions
- * `lorawan.h` - selecting ABP or OTAA activation

 ## Calibration process

-Calibration process is needed to calibrate the magnetometer, gyroscope, accelerometer sensor.
+Calibration process is needed to calibrate the magnetometer, gyroscope and accelerometer sensor.
 Entering into calibration process is only possible 5 seconds after startup, after that is disabled.
 To turn on the device put in batteries and press *battery activate* button.
 Green LED will blink once.